Taoshif1/Learning-REACT/README.md

 ---

 ## 🛠️ How to Run
-Projects in this repository were created using react-.
+Projects in this repository were created using react.
 To run them locally:

 ```
 Navigate into a specific project folder